 Product > Archive, and you should see a screen with your application should pop up.

 The process of archiving is basically converting your application into the format required to upload it to the App Store.
-You will still have a chance to test your application through Test Flight once you have uploaded it to iTunes Connect (and you should definitely do this to make sure everything is OK before submitting for review).
+You will still have a chance to test your application through Test Flight once you have uploaded it to App Store Connect (and you should definitely do this to make sure everything is OK before submitting for review).
 Click Upload to App Store.

 XCode will tell you that this app needs to be resigned for App Store distribution as it requires a distribution certificate, not a development certificate (which we can use to run the application on our own device).
 Unless you have reason to do otherwise, just use the Automatically manage signing option.